-A tie for your dress shirt—the finishing piece for the perfect shirt, your tie is a crucial feature of dressing for business or formal environments.
+How to choose a tie for your dress shirt—the finishing piece for the perfect shirt, your tie is a crucial feature of dressing for business or formal environments.
 However, it’s all too often overlooked, badly chosen, or indeed overplayed, causing it to ruin an outfit.
 But when chosen well, a tie pins together all the best elements of your look and gives it a real lift.

 We’ve waxed lyrical here about the huge difference made by wearing a crisp, well fitted dress shirt to go along with your suit.
 After all, it’s the shirt that holds your overall look together.
-But it’s not alone in this endeavor—the tie is its main running buddy for giving your outfit the perfect finishing touch.
+But it’s not alone in this endeavour—the tie is its main running buddy for giving your outfit the perfect finishing touch.